piepdx/pie-cookbook/drafts/working-draft.md

 > - Paul Graham, [How Y Combinator Started](http://old.ycombinator.com/start.html)

 This cookbook all began simply enough.
 As a way of formalizing the mechanics and processes of the PIE program.
 In case one of us, as the euphemism goes, got hit by a bus.
+Painfully.

 But once we started working on it.
 And building it out.
 We realized that we were actually beginning to scratch the surface of something much larger.
 Something far more compelling.